varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 #### Change Type

 The change type of the column.
 For source columns, use `Key` or `Type 1`.
 For Dimension attributes, define of the changes are tracked using `Type 1` or `Type 2` logic.
-Other types are relevant in certain scenarios, but not used in the getting started process at this stage - Hash Distribution Keys are used in Azure SQL Data Warehouse, Multi Active Keys in Multi Active satellites etc.
+Other types are relevant in certain scenarios, but not used in the getting started process at this stage - Hash Distribution Keys are used in Azure SQL Data Warehouse, Multi-Active Keys in Multi-Active Satellites, etc.

 #### Is Primary Key